chreekat/stupid-game/README.md

 Now, hold on to your butts, because I want to point out that this 'stupid' DSL is actually implemented in terms of *another* DSL that manipulates game state.
-That lower-level DSL is found in [GameState.hs].
+That lower-level DSL is found in [GameState.hs](GameState.hs).
 You can see it used above; for instance, `GS.clearTable`, which has this
 definition: